Demand curve: Shape of the demand curve

 In most circumstances the demand curve has a negative slope, and therefore slopes downwards.
-This is due to the law of demand which conditions that there is an inverse relationship between price and the demand of a good or a service.
-As price goes up quantity demanded reduces and as price reduces quantitiy demanded increases.
+This is due to the law of demand which conditions that there is an inverse relationship between price and the demand of commodity (good or a service).
+As price goes up quantity demanded reduces and as price reduces quantity demanded increases.

-Demand curves are often graphed as straight lines, where a and b are parameters:
+For convenience, demand curves are often graphed as straight lines, where a and b are parameters: